clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 =======
 .. where is edit?
 Looks like the editor has been removed in favor of create command...so a lot of this was out of date.
 .. how does create work with editing an upstream bundle into a local? check that man page is updated properly
+..
+TODO rest man page is not in sync with OS man page. (see github repo)

 mixer stores information about the bundles included in a mix in a flat file called :file:`mixbundles`, located in the path set by the VERSIONS_PATH